Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Stage 1: Interviews with Sleep Specialists to Identify Shortcomings of Traditional Sleep Diaries

 \section{Stage 1: Interviews with Sleep Specialists to Identify Shortcomings of Traditional Sleep Diaries}

 We conducted one-on-one interviews with three sleep specialists---one from each group in Table \ref{tab:participants}: C1 (in-person), F1 (in-person), and P1 (online)---to better understand current practices in BSM, with a particular focus on the role of sleep diaries in behavioral therapy.
-We aimed to capture their experiences in clinical settings, surface shortcomings in current practices, and explore their vision for the ideal use of sleep diaries.
+We aimed to capture their experiences in clinical settings, surface shortcomings in current practices, and explore their vision for the ideal use of sleep diaries. \am{Each interview lasted about 30 minutes.
+Through three interviews spanning different specialties and health systems, we observed recurring themes and judged that additional interviews were unlikely to yield substantially new insights.}